 After the Spanish left the islands, the British and the Argentine governments got involved in a dispute over the islands.
 For many years, the two countries sought to resolve this dispute through negotiations but in 1982, a short but very bitter war was fought and the Argentine troops forced to surrender.

-Now, despite the presence of British armed forces, Argentina registers protests and maintains its claim over Falkland Islands.
+Now, despite the presence of British armed forces, Argentina registers protests and maintains its claim over the Falkland Islands.

-The UK treats Falkland Islands as a self-governing British Overseas Territory.
+The UK treats the Falkland Islands as a self-governing British Overseas Territory.
 The government of the islands is headed by a governor who is appointed by the British Crown.
 The governor is advised by an Executive Council which is composed of both elected and appointed members.